ddbrown30/foundry-family-feud/README.md

 # Foundry Family Feud

-This module allows you to run a family feud style game through Foundry.
+This module allows you to run a Family Feud style game through Foundry.

 ### Create Questions